cev-api/NiceWurst/README.md

 - **AutoTotem**: Automatically moves totems of undying to your off-hand.
 - **AutoLeave**: Automatically leaves the server when your health is critically low.
 - **PearlIntercept**: Automatically throws a pearl in the same place another player throws theirs.
+- **ShieldSwing**: Auto hold shield up and attack through it.
 - **WindChargeKey**: Adds a key-driven wind charge movement utility for fast mobility tech.

 ### Render

+- **BedrockStash**: Shows where there are pockets of space within bedrock to hide things (Use HandNoClip).
 - **Breadcrumbs**: Draws a visible trail showing where you have been.
 - **DurabilityHUD**: Shows your armor and weapon/s as icons with durability %.
 - **ElytraInfo**: On screen display showing info on your flight and durability.